 To be making satisfactory academic progress toward a degree, students must maintain specified grade point averages and proceed through the program at a pace leading to completion within a specified time frame.
-Note that the criteria for the New York State Tuition Assistance Program satisfactory academic progress differs from the federal and Utica College satisfactory academic progress criteria.
+Note that the criteria for the New York State Tuition Assistance Program satisfactory academic progress differ from the Federal and Utica College satisfactory academic progress criteria.